nizarajroud/AWS-NAS/README.md

-Domaine
-Design and implement hybrid IT network architectures Question 15
+Question 15
-Incorrect

 A retail company operates its IT infrastructure in a hybrid cloud configuration with the on-premises data center connected to the AWS Cloud via an AWS Site-to-Site VPN connection.
 The networking team has set up an AWS VPC with a CIDR range of 172.31.0.0/16 and the on-premises network has a CIDR range of 172.31.1.0/24.
 The VPC's route table also has a propagated route to a virtual private gateway with a destination of 172.31.1.0/24.

 Which of the following represents a correct statement regarding the routing for traffic destined to the on-premises network?

-All traffic destined for 172.31.1.0/24 is routed via the virtual private gateway or the internet gateway

-All traffic destined for 172.31.1.0/24 is routed via the internet gateway

-Your answer is incorrect
-All traffic destined for 172.31.1.0/24 is routed via the virtual private gateway

-Correct answer
-The on-premises network would be unreachable as the local route would be preferred for all traffic destined for 172.31.1.0/24

 Explication générale
 Correct option: